dzmitry-lahoda-forks/binary-search/README.md

-# binary-binary_search
+# binary-search

-A general binary search implementation that finds the transition point where a predicate switches from `false` to `true`.
+A generic binary search implementation that finds the transition point where a predicate switches from `false` to `true` over `core::ops` implementations.

 ## Overview